-Criterion 6: Facilities and Technical Support (100)
+Criterion 6 : Facilities and Technical Support (75)

-Item no. Item description Points Evaluation guidelines 6.1 Classrooms 10 Adequate number of rooms for lectures (core/electives), seminars, tutorials, etc., for the programme (4) Teaching aidsmultimedia projectors, etc. (3) Acoustics, classroom size, conditions of chairs/benches, air circulation, lighting, exits, ambience, and such other amenities/facilities (3) 6.2 Faculty rooms 10 Availability of individual faculty rooms (4) Room equipped with white/black board, computer, internet, and such other amenities/facilities (3) Usage of room for counselling/discussion with students (3) 6.3 Laboratories to meet the curriculum required and the POs 60 Adequate well-equipped laboratories to run all the programme-specific curriculum (20) Availability of computing facilities for the department exclusively (15) Availability of laboratories with technical support within and beyond working hours (10) Equipments to run experiments and their maintenance, number of students per experimental setup, size of the laboratories, overall ambience, etc. (15) 6.4 Technical manpower support 20 Availability of adequate and qualified technical supporting staff for programme-specific laboratories (15) Incentives, skill-upgrade, and professional advancement (5)
+Item no. Item description Points Evaluation guidelines 6.1 Classrooms in the department 20 Adequate number of rooms for lectures (core/electives), seminars, tutorials, etc., for the programme (10) Teaching aidsmultimedia projectors, etc. (5) Acoustics, classroom size, conditions of chairs/benches, air circulation, lighting, exits, ambience, and such other amenities/facilities (5) 6.2 Faculty rooms in the department 15 Availability of individual faculty rooms (5) Room equipped with white/black board, computer, internet, and such other amenities/facilities (5) Usage of room for counselling/discussion with students (5) 6.3 Laboratories in the department to meet the curricular requirements and the POs 25 Adequate well-equipped laboratories to run all the programme-specific curriculum (15) Availability of laboratories with technical support within and beyond working hours (5) Equipment to run experiments and their maintenance, number of students per experimental setup, size of the laboratories, overall ambience, etc. (5) 6.4 Technical manpower support 15 Availability of adequate and qualified technical supporting staff for programme- specific laboratories (10) Incentives, skill-upgrade, and professional advancement (5)

-Criterion 7: Academic Support Units and Teaching-Learning Process (150)
+Criterion~7: A cademic~Support~Units~and~Teaching-Learning~Process~(100)